• Skip to primary navigation

 • Condensed milk

-• Fat yogurt, honey, and roasted nuts
+• Greek yogurt, honey, and roasted nuts

 Decorate with some icing sugar if you want to be fancy.